mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/Unit 1 Origin/thesun.md

 2. Share your ideas with a partner.
 3. As a class, we’ll use the “Rumors” routine to surface and categorize our ideas.

-**Look & Listen For:**
-- “It’s very bright.”
-- “It’s yellow or white.”
-- “It’s very hot.”
-- “It’s made of gas.”
-- “There are explosions in it.”

 ---

 <!-- Engage: Observing the Sun